ryanm101/pws2mqtt/README.md

 # PWS2MQTT

-Captures output from ecowitt personal weather station and replays the data into MQTT
+Captures output from ecowitt personal weather station and replays the data into MQTT.

+Supports both ecowitt format or wunderground formats
 ### TODO
 * Convert Units from raw data to localised (UK, metric, imperial)
 * Send STATE data to MQTT